We know. We know! It’s already August, and that means your family focus has honed in on one thing:

 4. Stranger Danger

 Even older kids may need a reminder: Always be aware of your surroundings, especially when walking alone.
-Remind walkers that if they ever suspect they’re being followed, or if a stranger ever approaches them on the street, that they should state aloud, “You’re not my mom/dad!” and immediately seek out a trusted adult or neighbor, or even a nearby business, library, police station or other public safety zone.
+Remind walkers that if they ever suspect they’re being followed, or if a stranger ever approaches them on the street, if an alarm is triggered within them, that they should state aloud, “You’re not my mom/dad!” and immediately seek out a trusted adult or neighbor, or even a nearby business, library, police station or other public safety zone.

 5. Backpack Wisely